Ur So Gay: Background and composition

-Promotion and reception
+Critical reception

 The song's lyrics have been described in a positive review as "eighteen different kinds of wrong".
 The song itself has been described as an "emo-bashing anthem that's either horribly homophobic, a sly piece of social commentary or, possibly, both".
 The Tampa Bay Times wrote that the "boyfriend-skewering..... isn't homophobic, but it does pummel straight guys who can't handle her edge".
 Billboard senior editor Chuck Taylor believed the song "has all the potential to amuse the masses," further commenting that the song is "just too good" for top 40 programmers to not play.

-Some critics, however, conclude the song is homophobic.
+Some critics, however, concluded that the song was homophobic.
 Ugo.com says the song settles for "catchphrase-homophobia" while AllMusic describes the lyrics as "gay-baiting".
-Writing for Glamour, Christopher Rosa called the track Perry's worst song.
+Writing for Glamour in 2020, Christopher Rosa called the track Perry's worst song.
 He criticized its "offensive queer tropes" and found its lyrics problematic.

+Commercial performance

+In the United States of America, the song charted at number two on the Billboard Hot Singles Sales chart and topped the Billboard Dance/Electronic Singles Sales chart.
+The song also charted in Australia, peaking at number 146 on the ARIA Charts.
+Overall, the song was Perry's first song to hit charts as "Katy Perry".
+The song would later be certified Platinum by Pro-Música Brasil for equivalent sales of 60,000 units in Brazil, and was certified Gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States.

 Music video

 Background

 The video was directed by Walter May and released in November 2007.
 According to senior vice president of A&R at Capitol Records Bob Semanovich, the purpose of the video was to introduce Perry to audiences in a way that was "fun and playful".
 Perry conceived the idea to center the video around dolls, as she wanted audiences to know that the song was meant as a "tongue-in-cheek dis[s] track".